yanivohayon8/2D_puzzle_springs_assembler/README.md

 ## Runnig the server

-Since the executed program is an HTTP server, interfacing with is done via HTTP request.
+Since the executed program is an HTTP server, interfacing with is done via HTTP requests and responses.
 To run the HTTP server, run the executable under the ``build`` directory with the name ``springs_assembler_sfml`` (it depends on the Release version, try under RelWithDebInfo).
 For example in Windows you can run:

 ```
 springs_assembler_sfml --port <PORT_NUMBER>
 ```

-Where port is an optional parameter, which its default value is ``8888``.
+Where port is an optional parameter, having a default value of ``8888``.
-Once the server is up http requests are sent to it.
-For quick start you can use curl or postman using http request described below.
+Once the server is up, http requests are sent to it.
+For *quick start* you can use cURL or postman to send the http request described below.

 ## THE REST API Endpoints